alvarosantamariagomez/sari/www/about.md

 # Acknowledgements

+I'm open to any constructive comment or suggestion that could improve this software, including bug repports or missing features.
+For any comment or question, please open a [github issue](https://github.com/alvarosantamariagomez/sari).

+If you use SARI for your research, I would really appreciate it if you could include [this paper](https://link.springer.com/article/10.1007/s10291-019-0846-y) in your references.

-I am thankful to these people that directly or indirectly contributed to improve this software:
+As for me, I am thankful to these people that directly or indirectly contributed to improve this software (some of them more than once):

 Valérie Ballu, Sylvain Loyer, Paul Rebischung, Pascal Gegout, Giorgi Khazaradze, Alexandre Michel, Emilie Klein, Jean-Michel Lemoine, Guy Wöppelmann, Sara Padilla, Sorin Nistor, Massyl Ouaddour, Kevin Gobron, Juan J. Portela Fernández, Marianne Métois, Andrea Walpersdorf, Germinal Gabalda, Hanane Ait-Lakbir, Florent Feriol, Médéric Gravelle, David Rodríguez Collantes, Daniel Moreira Medeiros, Elena Gimenez de Ory, Audrey Hyeans, Julie Cheynel.

-SARI is accessible from the Shinyapps.io server thanks to the support of the [RENAG National Observing Service](http://renag.resif.fr/en/).
+SARI is accessible to anyone at the Shinyapps server thanks to the financial support of the [RENAG National Observing Service](http://renag.resif.fr/en/).

 -----------------